emkeidi/emkeidi.github.io/posts/two-hour-minimum.md

 While most workers report that gig work is side-income, only 3% currently do this full-time.
 If you are aiming to successfully be a part of that small slice of workers, I highly recommend you read on about billing practices.

 A lot of workers enjoy the flexibility that comes with being your own boss, and it is easier today than ever to start!
-Sure, a platform like TaskRabbit or Upwork will collect a significant fee for connecting you with clients, however it should not be undervalued how little canvassing is required of the modern gig worker.
+Sure, a platform like TaskRabbit will collect a fee for connecting you with clients, however it should not be undervalued how little canvassing is required of the modern gig worker.

 Transitioning from traditional employment can be overwhelming at first, as there is a lot to learn about offering professional services - especially the money part.
 How you are taxed and how you obtain benefits are completely different processes now.